 Baking is more technical than cooking, because bakers can't swap one ingredient (like sugar) for something else (like honey or molasses) and expect the recipe to have the same flavor, texture and consistency.
 If you are more analytical and enjoy using creativity within a structured environment, you might gravitate naturally toward the pastry arts.

 Restaurant managers are the heart and soul of the restaurant operation.
 With acute restaurant knowledge and business acumen, managers keep everything running so the restaurant can be profitable, while putting out fires in the front or back of house.
 A modern restaurant manager might specialize in working with service staff to uphold customer service standards, or they might work behind the scenes, making sure cooks work efficiently, follow portioning guidelines and keep a sanitary kitchen.

 Restaurant managers schedule employees, train and hire, perform ordering and inventory, and dig into the data to see how the restaurant is performing and where there's room for improvement.
-To get a leg up in restaurant management, you may want to get a basic business education and immerse yourself in the front-of-house or back-of-house positions, depending on your desired job.
+To get a leg up in restaurant management, you may want to get a basic business education or an apprenticeship as hotel communication specialist and immerse yourself in the front-of-house or back-of-house positions, depending on your desired job.
 When you've worked as a cook or a bartender, then you have a better understanding of common issues.